MRezaSadeghi/resume-website/content/publication/amir/index.md

 ---
-title: Siavash Emami
+title: Amir Mehdi Torabian
-summary: A mechanical engineer who is interseted in Control Theory, Quadcopters and Vector Dynamics.
+summary: A mechanical engineer who is interested in Control Theory and Additive Manufacturing.

 date: ""